Differentially Private Fine-tuning of Language Models: Experiments

 \textbf{Implementation Details:} For fine-tuning with adapters, we may choose the intermediate representation dimension $r$, shared across all adapter layers.
 Similarly, for fine-tuning with Compacter, we can choose both the intermediate representation dimension $r$ and the Kronecker product kernel dimension $n$ in (\ref{eqn:compacter}).
 For LoRA fine-tuning, we add bottleneck branches for both the attention layers and the feedforward layers, which differs slightly from the addition of bottleneck branches for only the $W_q$ and $W_v$ matrices of the attention layers as done by~\cite{hu2021lora}.
 Given the same bottleneck representation dimension $r$ in (\ref{eqn:LoRA}), our new implementation uses twice as many trainable parameters as the original paper, and achieves some improvements for learning with DP.
 We perform privacy accounting using the PRV Accountant from~\cite{gopi2021numerical}, which currently provides the tightest bounds.

 \textbf{Hyperparameter choice:} Given the large number of hyperparameter choices, e.g., the intermediate representation dimension, learning rate, weight decay, privacy delta, and model size, an exhaustive grid search over all hyperparameters is expensive, due to the model sizes.
 Our hyperparameter choices are informed by prior work and are as follows.
-For privacy parameters, we use $\delta=$ 1e-5 for SST-2 and QNLI and $\delta=$ 1e-6 for QQP and MNLI due to their dataset sizes, and use noise multipliers $0.92, 0.83, 0.66$ and $0.65$ for SST-2, QNLI, QQP and MNLI, respectively, which is the same as~\citet{yu2021large}.
+For privacy parameters, we use $\delta=$ 1e-5 for SST-2 and QNLI and $\delta=$ 1e-6 for QQP and MNLI due to their dataset sizes, and use noise multipliers $0.92, 0.83, 0.66$ and $0.65$ for SST-2, QNLI, QQP and MNLI, respectively, which is the same as~\citet{yu2021large}\footnote{In Appendix~\ref{apdx:small_eps}, we evaluate the proposed framework with various choices of privacy parameters.}.
 The clipping threshold of per-example gradients is $10$ for all methods.
 For adapters and Compacter, we follow suggestions in the original papers and choose $r$ from a set $\{16, 48, 96\}$ and $n$ from a set $\{4, 8, 12\}$.
 For LoRA, we choose the best-performing rank $r$ from the set $\{4,16,48,64\}$.
 The best performing hyperparameters are noted in Tables~\ref{tbl:tbl_bert} and~\ref{tbl:tbl_Xbert}.
-We use batch size 2000 and train for 20 epochs.
+We use batch size 2000 and train with half-precision for 20 epochs.
 We use the optimizer AdamW~\citep{LoshchilovH19} with weight decay 1e-2 and search over four learning rates \{5e-4, 1e-3, 2e-3, 5e-3\}.
+In Appendix~\ref{apdx:heatmap}, we show the proposed algorithms perform well for a wide range of hyperparameters.

 \textbf{Results:} We report the prediction accuracy on four tasks in Tables \ref{tbl:tbl_bert} and \ref{tbl:tbl_Xbert}.
 Our experiments using RoBERTa-Base serve as a direct comparison to the work of~\citet{yu2021large} who only trained the base model, whereas RoBERTa-Large experiments demonstrate the significance of using larger models.
 We could not report the numbers for full fine-tuning using DPSGD on RoBERTa-Large due to running time and memory costs; see the discussion at the end of this section.
 We summarize our key findings: \begin{itemize} \item On {\em all} datasets, our methods achieve the best accuracy while training a only tiny fraction of parameters; larger models give significant improvements. \item Noticeable improvements in the privacy parameter $\epsilon$ versus~\cite{yu2021large} are primarily due to new privacy accountants based on Fourier-based numerical composition~\citep{koskela2020computing,koskela2021tight,gopi2021numerical}; we use the PRV Accountant from \citet{gopi2021numerical} since it is the most efficient. \item Private adapters provide the best average performance for RoBERTa-Base, whereas LoRA outperforms all other methods for RoBERTa-Large. \end{itemize}